balena-io-experimental/pixel-buddy/README.md

-# second-screen
+# pixel-buddy
 Create a dedicated display to view shared moments that are meaningful to you.

 ![](https://raw.githubusercontent.com/balena-io-playground/second-screen/master/images/device1b.jpg)

-The second-screen runs on any balena device with a screen, and we provide build instructions and 3D printing files for our reference design (above) which we call the "Pixel Buddy".
+The Pixel Buddy runs on any balena device with a screen, and we provide build instructions and 3D printing files for our reference design pictured above.

-The second-screen pulls images from "sources" and stores them in a folder on the device.
+The Pixel Buddy pulls images from "sources" and stores them in a folder on the device.
 An image carousel container displays the images on an attached screen and also deletes the local images at regular intervals to save space and protect privacy.

 ![](https://raw.githubusercontent.com/balena-io-playground/second-screen/master/images/how-works.png)